 Britain Yearly Meeting (BYM) is the formal name of the main organisation of Quakers in Britain.
 It is made up of different meetings, groups and committees.
 Most of our work is done by volunteers within our worshipping community with support from Britain Yearly Meeting's paid staff.

 For most Quakers the local meeting is their worshipping community.
 All meetings are different and work in slightly different ways.

-Quaker faith & practice 4.1 (offsite link).
+Find out more about area meetings in Quaker faith & practice 4.1 onwards (offsite link).

 Find out more about Meeting for Sufferings.

 Yearly Meeting is the annual assembly of British Quakers.

 - reflects on current concerns

 - receives reports from Meeting for Sufferings, trustees of Britain Yearly Meeting and committees